HNFM questions answered here:

 When is the best time to apply?

 Students are admitted on a case-by-case basis until the cohort is filled.
-Contact the office of admissions to determine if there are still spaces available for your desired entry term (April or October each year).
+Contact the office of admissions to determine if there are still spaces available for your desired entry term.

 Can I apply without finishing the prerequisites?